Kent county cricket teams

-A variety of Kent county cricket teams played matches from the early 18th century until the formation of the original county club in 1842.
+A variety of Kent county cricket teams played matches from the early 18th century until the formation of the original Kent County Cricket Club in 1842.
 The county's links to cricket go back further with Kent and Sussex generally accepted as the birthplace of the sport.
 It is widely believed that cricket was first played by children living on the Weald in Saxon or Norman times.
-The world's earliest known organised match was held in Kent c.1611 and the county has always been at the forefront of cricket's development through the growth of village cricket in the 17th century to representative matches in the 18th.
+The earliest known organised match was held in Kent in around 1611 and the county was always at the forefront of cricket's development through the growth of village cricket in the 17th century to representative matches in the 18th.
 A Kent team took part in the earliest known inter-county match, which was played on Dartford Brent in 1709.

 Several famous players and patrons were involved in Kent cricket from then until the creation of the first county club in 1842.
 Among them were William Bedle, Robert Colchin and the 3rd Duke of Dorset.
 Kent were generally regarded as the strongest county team in the first half of the 18th century and were usually one of the main challengers to Hambledon in the second half.
-County cricket ceased through the Napoleonic War and was resurrected in 1826 when Kent played Sussex.
 By the 1830s, Kent had again become the strongest county and remained so until mid-century.
-The original Kent County Cricket Club was created in 1842.